tetcoin/tetcore/client/telemetry/README.md

 remote telemetry servers.

 If multiple tetcore nodes are running in the same process, it uses a `tracing::Span` to identify which tetcore node is reporting the telemetry.
-Every task spawned using sc-service's `TaskManager` automatically inherit this span.
+Every task spawned using tc-service's `TaskManager` automatically inherit this span.

 Tetcore's nodes initialize/register with the [`TelemetryWorker`] using a [`TelemetryHandle`].